-In order to prioritise our resources on the existing fleet of taxis and drivers we are currently not processing new applications.
+In order to prioritise the existing fleet of taxis and drivers we are currently not processing new applications.
 Please do not apply at this time as your application will be returned to you.
 This message will be updated when we are processing new applications again.

 You must have a taxi driver licence before you can drive a licensed vehicle as a taxi.
 Both driver and vehicle licences must be issued by the same council.